sdriton/nifi-send-sms/README.md

-# PutSms Processor
+# PutSms

+## Description:

-Sends an SMS message to each phone number retrieved from the incoming Flowfile using AWS SNS.
+This Processor sends SMS messages to each phone number provided in the incoming Flowfile.
+It uses the Amazon AWS SNS Service SDK.
 The incoming Flowfile has to be in a json format.
-The format of the FlowFile should be like the example below :
+Content of the incoming message is written to the content of the outgoing Flowfile.
+Below is provided a sample Flowfile content that is required by the PutSms processor:

 ```
 {